If you could grow your business with less stress and pressure… what would be easy?

 We are so experienced deprived that we over-dramatized what should be considered normal.

 Think about the last handwritten thank you note you received.
 Did it get your attention?
-Were you excited to find it amidst all of your bills and junk mail.
+Were you excited to find it amidst all of your bills and junk mail?
 Did you place the card on your kitchen counter or desk at work or pin it to a board on your wall?
-And then when it was time to take it down from the wall or desk – did you by chance slip it into a box with other notes and keepsakes so you could keep it?
+And then when it was time to take it down from the wall or desk – did you by chance slip it into a box with other notes and keepsakes to keep?

-You should never underestimate the power of impacting someone’s feelings, in this case, in a very positive way.
+You should never underestimate the power of impacting someone’s feelings in a very positive way.

 Maya Angelou’s said it best when she said,